 3. Demonstrate the importance of long-term thinking

 Different strategies you might employ lead to short-term vs. long-term success.
-Most brand owners want to build successful brands for the long term but aren't maximizing their chances but aren’t maximizing their chances of success due to a mistaken focus on short-term KPI optimization.
+Most brand owners want to build successful brands for the long term but aren't maximizing their chances of success due to a mistaken focus on short-term KPI optimization.
 Using a process such as the one we can help you adopt using our portfolioQED solution can help to dramatize the differences between these strategies.
 It’s an essential conversation to have with your prospective clients and one that will position you as business partners with a solid commercial focus.

 For an explanation on this and why it matters, I can recommend the publication “The Long and the Short of it” by Les Binet and Peter Field.
 In this publication, Binet and Field have examined a large number of case studies on advertising effectiveness and demonstrated that brands need to balance brand building and activation in the correct proportions for longer term success.